Aussie-Panda/HDLbits-writeups/Verilog-Language-Basics.md

 # Norgate

-Create a module that implements a NOR gate.
-A NOR gate is an OR gate with its output inverted.
+Create a module that implements a NOR gate.** A NOR gate is an OR gate with its output inverted**.
 A NOR function needs two operators when written in Verilog.

 An assign statement drives a wire (or "net", as it's more formally called) with a value.
 This value can be as complex a function as you want, as long as it's a combinational (i.e., memory-less, with no hidden state) function.
 An assign statement is a continuous assignment because the output is "recomputed" whenever any of its inputs change, forever, much like a simple logic gate.
 ![](/Images/Norgate.png)